Portland beats Orlando 2-1 to claim MLS is Back championship

 Orlando settled for $150,000 to share.

 Orlando’s appearance in the finale was a surprise considering the team finished 11th out of 12 in the East last season and fired coach James O’Connor.
-Oscar Pareja took over in 2020 and made an immediate impact.
+Pareja took over in 2020 and made an immediate impact.

 Pareja convinced his players, including star Nani, to settle into the bubble several days early.
 They won the tournament opener, a group-stage victory against Miami, and ended up spending nearly seven weeks quarantined in the bubble.